spacetelescope/style-guides/guides/github-repositories.md

 # GitHub Repositories

-Repositories on GitHub should follow these conventions:
+STScI-owned repositories on GitHub have conventions for the following:

 - [Naming](#naming)
 - [Repository descriptions](#repository-descriptions)